MontgomeryLab/tinyRNA/README.md

                         matches the type(s) listed -nn, --no-normalize   Do not normalize counts by genomic hits and (selected) overlapping feature counts.
+  -dc, --decollapse     Create a decollapsed copy of all SAM files listed in
+                        your Samples Sheet.
   -a, --all-features    Represent all features in output counts table,
                         regardless of counts or identity rules.
   -p, --is-pipeline     Indicates that counter was invoked as part of a